rgmaidana/dysas/README.md

 * Model and simulation of NTNU's Gunnerus Research Vessel, using the generalized forces input model;
 * Model and simulation of NTNU's CyberShip Drilling Vessel scaled model, using the thruster/rudder model;
-* Model, simulation and linear control (surge speed and heading) of NTNU's CyberShip Drilling Vessel scaled model, using the thruster/rudder model.
+* Model, simulation and linear PID control (i.e., surge speed and heading control) of NTNU's CyberShip Drilling Vessel scaled model, using the thruster/rudder model.

 You can run the examples with: